-* In one episode, Red finally sees Laurie's true nature upfront, and treats her with dissapointment, leading to her becoming depressed.
+* In one episode, Red finally sees Laurie's true nature upfront, and treats her with disappointment, leading to her becoming depressed.
 After initially revelling in the situation, Eric begins feeling sorry for her.
 The scenes between are beautifully heartwarming when compared to their interactions in almost every other episode.

-** There was also an episode where she comforted Eric after he became traumatised by seeing his parents have sex.
+** There was also an episode where she comforted Eric after he became traumatized by seeing his parents have sex.
 She also briefly became a saint towards the end of her original actor's run, but reverted soon after with no explanation.

 * Hyde and Leo are playing LIFE, which the latter greatly enjoys because of all the success he has in-game.
 When Hyde suggests getting back to work, Leo wants to continue playing because his life is better in the game - noting that his own kids split on him.
 When Hyde replies that his own mother abandoned him, the two bond as (a unconventional) family.

 -->'''Leo:''' [[CrowningMomentOfFunny Will you be my father, man?]]

 * At the end of the Season 2 finale, when Hyde [[spoiler: gets arrested for possession of pot that Jackie bought, so she wouldn't go to jail]].

 * When Leo returns in Season 7, Eric takes him to back to the basement to see Hyde.
 Hyde is happy to see Leo again.
 The two talk for a few moments before Leo realizes who he's talking to.

 -->'''Leo:''' Hey, wait a second.
 You're Hyde, man! ''(hugs Hyde)''